The Engineering of Necessity

 Biography

-One of the most dynamic artists of his generation, Gabriel Chaile (1985, Tucumán, Argetina) has a degree in Visual Arts from the Universidad Nacional de Tucumán.
-In 2009 he received a scholarship from the Fundación YPF, which enabled him to take part in the first edition of the Artists’ Programme launched by the Universidad Torcuato Di Tella.
-In 2010, he was selected to take part in Lipac, an art programme at the Centro Cultural Ricardo Rojas.
+One of the most dynamic artists of his generation, Gabriel Chaile (1985, Tucumán, Argentina) holds a degree in Visual Arts from the National University of Tucumán.
+In 2009, he received a scholarship from the YPF Foundation, which allowed him to take part in the first edition of the Artists Program launched by Torcuato Di Tella University.
+In 2010, he was selected to participate in Lipac, an art program at the Ricardo Rojas Cultural Center.

-The artistic relevance of his creative and anthropological approach has been recognised worldwide, and Chaile’s work has been exhibited and praised for its powerful impressions in various museums and institutions in America and Europe.
-His latest works include ‘Time, Times, and Half a Time’ (Barro, New York, USA, 2023), ‘Migrants Are Welcome’ (Kunsthalle Lissabon, Lisbon, 2022), ‘Sonia’ (El ondulatorio, La Rioja, 2018); ‘Proto’, a film by Gabriel Chaile (Galería Ruby, Buenos Aires, 2017); ‘Patricia’, curated by Laura Hackel (Museo de Arte Moderno, Buenos Aires, 2017); “Mi nombre es legión porque somos muchos” (Centro Cultural San Pablo T, Tucumán, 2016); “No es culpa mía si viene del río” (Centro Cultural Recoleta, Buenos Aires, 2015); ‘Salir del surco al labrar la tierra, delirios de grandeza II’ (Fondo Nacional de las Artes, Buenos Aires, 2014).
+The artistic relevance of his creative and anthropological approach has been recognized worldwide, and Chaile’s work has been exhibited and praised for its powerful impressions in various museums and institutions in America and Europe.
+His latest works include “Time, Times, and Half a Time” (Barro, New York, USA, 2023), “Migrantes São Bem-vindos” (Kunsthalle Lissabon, Lisbon, 2022), “Sonia” (El ondulatorio, La Rioja, 2018); “Proto,” a film by Gabriel Chaile (Galería Ruby, Buenos Aires, 2017); “Patricia,” curated by Laura Hackel (Museo de Arte Moderno, Buenos Aires, 2017); “Mi nombre es legión porque somos muchos” (Centro Cultural San Pablo T, Tucumán, 2016); “No es culpa mía si viene del río” (Recoleta Cultural Center, Buenos Aires, 2015); “Salir del surco al labrar la tierra, delirios de grandeza II” (National Arts Fund, Buenos Aires, 2014).

 Sessions